 For example, in a banking application, the customer who applies for a loan may be classified as a safe and risky according to his/her age and salary.
 This type of activity is also called supervised learning.
 The constructed model can be used to classify new data.
 The learning step can be accomplished by using already defined training set of data.
 Each record in the training data is associated with an attribute referred to as a class label, that signifies which class the record belongs to.
 The produced model could be in the form of a decision tree or in a set of rules.

-A decision tree is a graphical representation of the description of each class or classification rules.
+A decision tree is a graphical depiction of the interpretation of each class or classification rules.
 Regression is the special application of classification rules.
-Regression is useful when the value of a variable is predicted based on the tuple instead of mapping a tuple of data from a relation to a specific class.
+Regression is useful when the value of a variable is predicted based on the tuple rather than mapping a tuple of data from a relation to a definite class.
 Some common classification algorithms are decision tree, neural networks, logistic regression, etc.

 Definition of Clustering

-Clustering is a process of grouping the data into classes and clusters where the objects reside inside a cluster will have high similarity and the objects of two clusters would be dissimilar to each other.
+Clustering is a technique of organising a group of data into classes and clusters where the objects reside inside a cluster will have high similarity and the objects of two clusters would be dissimilar to each other.
 Here the two clusters can be considered as disjoint.
 The main target of clustering is to divide the whole data into multiple clusters.
 Unlike classification process, here the class labels of objects are not known before, and clustering pertains to unsupervised learning.

 In clustering, the similarity between two objects is measured by the similarity function where the distance between those two object is measured.
 Shorter the distance higher the similarity, conversely longer the distance higher the dissimilarity.

 Another example of clustering, there are two clusters named as mammal and reptile.
-A mammal cluster includes human, leopards, elephant, etc. On the other hand, reptile cluster includes snakes, lizard, komodo dragon etc. Cluster analysis tools are mainly based on k-mean, k-medoids, density based, hierarchical and several other methods.
+A mammal cluster includes human, leopards, elephant, etc. On the other hand, reptile cluster includes snakes, lizard, komodo dragon etc. The tools mainly used in cluster analysis are k-mean, k-medoids, density based, hierarchical and several other methods.